Improved Quality of Life for an Empowered Latino Community

 We would like to congratulate the tenants at 5000-5040 New Hampshire Ave for acting together to preserve their home!
 CARECEN’s Housing Program helped tenants of 5000-5040 New Hampshire exercise their Tenant’s Opportunity to Purchase Act (TOPA) rights.
 These buildings...

-CARECEN is presently serving clients remotely.
+CARECEN is presently open and is serving clients in our office.
 Please call our main number to learn how to access our services:

 USCIS Agrees to Restore Path to Permanent Residency for TPS Beneficiaries